AzumiDocs/azumidocs.github.io/docs/docs.md

 `/math percent` is a command that can find a `float` percentage of a `float` number.

-#### messagecmds.py
+#### Message Commands

-> `messagecmds.py` is one of many cogs that are attached to Azumi.
+> `MessageCommands` is one of many cogs that are attached to Azumi.
 It is subclassed from `commands.Cog` as stated in a blog article by AquaQuokka.
-The `messagecmds.py` cog is used for message commands.
+The Message Commands cog is used for message commands.

-##### getmid
+##### Get Message ID

 `Get Message ID` (known as `getmid` in the code) is a message command that gets the Message ID of the selected message.

-##### reportmessage
+##### Report Message

 `Report Message` (known as `reportmessage` in the code) is a message command that uses a webhook to send a reported message to the developers of Azumi.

-#### moderation.py
+#### Moderation Commands

-> `moderation.py` is one of many cogs that are attached to Azumi.
+> `ModerationCommands` is one of many cogs that are attached to Azumi.
 It is subclassed from `commands.Cog` as stated in a blog article by AquaQuokka.
-The `moderation.py` cog is used for commands that help moderate servers.
+The Moderation Commands cog is used for commands that help moderate servers.

 ##### Timeout

 `/timeout` is a command that allows a user with the `moderate_members` permission (this is checked on usage of the command) to timeout a member that has a lower role in the hierarchy than them for up to 28 days.
 The bot must also have the `moderate_members` permission for this to work.

-#### postboards.py
+#### Postboard Commands

-> `postboards.py` is one of many cogs that are attached to Azumi.
+> `PostboardCommands` is one of many cogs that are attached to Azumi.
 It is subclassed from `commands.Cog` as stated in a blog article by AquaQuokka.
-The `postboards.py` cog is used for commands that post messages to the message boards in servers that have message boards enabled.
+The Postboard Commands cog is used for commands that post messages to the message boards in servers that have message boards enabled.

 ##### Post